wurmlab/SBC361-programming-in-R/2018/practical2.md

 The tricky part here is reversing a single string of characters.
 Search around for `strsplit`.
 You will need to:

 * replace bases with their complement (you can use `gsub`, judiciously replacing uppercase characters with lowercase characters (or vice-versa)).
 * split the string of DNA bases into separate characters with `strsplit`.
-Unfortunately, `strsplit` confusingly returns a list, so you will need to use `unlist()` to obtain a string again
+Unfortunately, `strsplit` confusingly returns a list, so you will need to use `unlist()` to obtain a string again.
-* reverse the sequence
+* reverse the sequence.
-* remove the spaces to get your single string of DNA bases (look into the help files for the `paste()` function)
+* remove the spaces to get your single string of DNA bases (look into the help files for the `paste()` function).
-* return the reverse-complement sequence
+* return the reverse-complement sequence.

 #### Mastermind Q17.
 Translate your triplet string from Q15 into amino acids.
 Note: depending on your method, you may not need to convert it to RNA first.
 You can use a codon-to-amino-acid table and code the translation yourself.
 Your solution could include a function calling a function.
 Alternatively, you could search around and load a specific package for the manipulation of biological sequences.